 52. 71% of the individual members using WeWork in 2017–2018 were full-time employees.

 We tend to think of these spaces as being mostly for freelancers.
 But that’s not what the Harvard Business Review learned from a study of 1,000 members.
-Most of the 71% are remote workers.
+Remote work stats indicate that most of the 71% are remote workers.
 The remaining 29% are contractors, part-time employees, and business owners.

 Source: Harvard Business Review